-There will be approx. weekly homework assignments throughout the semester, except for the weeks for which there is an exam or project due.
+There will be approx. bi-weekly homework assignments throughout the semester.
 Assignments will be posted in advance on the D2L website.
+The up-to-date class schedule can also be found here.
 Each homework will have at least one week for completion from posting, then they will be graded and returned to you within a week.
 You may discuss the homework with other students, but be sure the final work is yours.
 Do not let others copy your homework; it could result in your getting flagged for plagiarism, and you receiving a zero for the assignment.